devstory-co-kr/figma-translator/README.md

 https://github.com/devstory-co-kr/figma-translator/assets/26322627/a18f7465-4296-463a-a7be-f25249b7498e
 - To be translated, the frame name must contain a [language code](https://gist.github.com/nero-angela/89d61a06e3089076f2e85b189dfe393a).
 - `Cache` : Reduce repeat requests by caching translation history.
 - `Auto Size` : the font size is automatically reduced even if the characters become longer after translation, so you can keep the number of lines constant.
+(For the auto size function to work, the height of the text must not be fixed.)
 - `Exclusion Keywords` : Exclude specific words from translation.
 - `Font Replacement` : Changes the font for a specific language when translating.